ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 Notice that there is already an `Autoware.Auto` configuration.
 To make sure that we are running the newest version possible, it is better to create a new one and use current version of sensor configuration file:
 - Click `+ Create New Configuration` button at the bottom of the page.
-- Set a configuration name and pick `ROS2` as a bridge.
-This is a build-in SVL bridge that requires an additional application running in the background to translate simulation data to ROS2.
+- Set a configuration name and pick `ROS2ForUnitySVLBridge` as a bridge.
+This is a native implementation of ROS2 bridge.
 - Confirm.

 In the configuration edit view:
 - Click `< >` symbol near preview window.
-- Paste contents of [avp-sensors.json](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/src/launch/autoware_demos/config/svl/avp-sensors.json) file inside edit window. `Confgurator` window should populate with bunch of sensors now.
+- Paste contents of [avp-sensors.json](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/master/src/launch/autoware_demos/config/svl/avp-sensors.json) file inside edit window. `Configurator` window should populate with bunch of sensors now.
 - Click `Save` to save configuration.

 @image html images/svl-sensors-json.png "Json configuration file" width=40%